 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:

 The intent of this Success Criterion is to help users with disabilities avoid serious consequences as the result of a mistake when performing an action that cannot be reversed.
 For example, purchasing non-refundable airline tickets or submitting an order to purchase stock in a brokerage account are financial transactions with serious consequences.
-If a user has made a mistake on the date of air travel, he or she could end up with a ticket for the wrong day that cannot be exchanged.
-If the user made a mistake on the number of stock shares to be purchased, he or she could end up purchasing more stock than intended.
-Both of these types of mistakes involve transactions that take place immediately and cannot be altered afterwards, and can be very costly.
+If a user has made a mistake on the date of air travel, they could end up with a ticket for the wrong day that cannot be exchanged.
+If the user made a mistake on the number of stock shares to be purchased, they could end up purchasing more stock than intended.
+Both of these types of mistakes involve transactions that take place immediately and cannot be altered afterwards, and can be costly.
 Likewise, it may be an unrecoverable error if users unintentionally modify or delete data stored in a database that they later need to access, such as their entire travel profile in a travel services web site.
 When referring to modification or deletion of ‘user controllable’ data, the intent is to prevent mass loss of data such as deleting a file or record.
 It is not the intent to require a confirmation for each save command or the simple creation or editing of documents, records or other data.

 User-controllable data is user-viewable data that the user can change and/or delete through an intentional action.
 Examples of the user controlling such data would be updating the phone number and address for the user’s account, or deleting a record of past invoices from a website.
-It does not refer such things as internet logs and search engine monitoring data that the user can’t view or interact with directly.
+It does not refer such things as internet logs and search-engine-monitoring data that the user can’t view or interact with directly.

 Follow the guidelines under How to Meet Success Criteria 3.3.4.